Stop Losing Money: How to Track Every Warranty You Own

 Types of Warranties to Track

-Most people only think about manufacturer warranties, but there are several types you should be tracking:
+Most people only think about manufacturer warranties, but there are several types you should be tracking.
+If you're also building a home inventory for insurance purposes, warranty details belong there too — one system for both.

 Manufacturer Warranty